-The main state actors in the peace process face diverse challenges: they need to accelerate the implementation of the peace agreement, pay attention to the needs of the people, negotiate in conflicts, drive forward the process of coming to terms with experiences and reconciliation, and also make a peace dividend visible for the population.
+The main state actors in the peace process face diverse challenges, they need to accelerate the implementation of the peace agreement, pay attention to the needs of the people, negotiate during conflicts, drive the process of coming to terms with experiences and reconciliation forward, and also make a peace dividend visible for the population.
 Their human resources, financial and organisational capacities are extremely limited and coordination between ministries, state administrative structures, local authorities and the populace is inadequate.
 The fact that Mali also has yet to address human rights violations or undergo the subsequent process of the reconciliation in society as a whole is another obstacle to achieving stability and peace.

 Mali’s institutions have received support to implement an inclusive stabilisation and peace process.
 The population is increasingly benefiting from a peace dividend, which boosts confidence in the peace process and in the government.

-The current project cooperates with the Ministry of National Reconciliation, the Truth, Justice and Reconciliation Commission, the Office of the High Representative of the President of the Republic of Mali for the Implementation of the Algiers Peace Agreement, the representation of the Economic Community of West African States (ECOWAS) in Mali, decentralised state services, local authorities, non-governmental organisations (NGOs), foundations and experts.
+The current project cooperates with the Ministry of National Reconciliation, the Truth, Justice and Reconciliation Commission, the Office of the High Representative of the President of the Republic of Mali for the Implementation of the Algiers Peace Agreement, the Mali representation of the Economic Community of West African States (ECOWAS), decentralised state services, local authorities, non-governmental organisations (NGOs), foundations and experts.
 The partnerships are one of the cornerstones of the project and promote strategic (peace) alliances.

 The project also supports the executing agency and its decentralised structures with constructive conflict transformation.
 This is done by, among other things, mainstreaming mechanisms that have already been developed such as dialogue formats with mediation components and violence-prevention methods.

 Coordination with multinational and bilateral stakeholders is a component of the project.
-These include the UN peacekeeping force (MINUSMA), the United Nations Development Programme (UNDP), the European Union, France and Switzerland, the United States Agency for International Development (USAID) and German and other national and international NGOs and institutions.
+These include the UN peacekeeping force (MINUSMA), the United Nations Development Programme (UNDP), the European Union, France and Switzerland, the United States Agency for International Development (USAID) and NGOs and institutions.

-- Despite the difficult security situation, 196,269 people in the northern regions of Gao and Ménaka have benefited from a total of 34 peacebuilding stabilisation measures (micro projects) and the associated positive impact on the living conditions.
+- 200,000 people in the northern regions of Gao and Ménaka have benefited from a total of 39 peacebuilding stabilisation measures (micro projects) and the associated positive impact on the living conditions.

-- Throughout the country, 35 dialogue forums have been held on local conflict issues, peaceful use of resources, the contents of the peace agreement and deradicalisation of the local youth.
+- 42 dialogue forums have been held throughout the country, on local conflict issues, peaceful use of resources, the contents of the peace agreement and deradicalisation of the local youth.

 - The project has continuously supported the development of a comprehensive reparation and compensation policy for victims of human rights violations through regional consultation processes and professional expertise.
 This lays the foundations for long-term compensation and reconciliation in Mali.